OnetapInc/chromy/README.md

  - host(default: localhost): host address
  - port(default: 9222): --remote-debugging-port
  - userDataDir(default: null): Chrome profile path.
 This option can be used to persist an user profile.
- - launchBrowser(default: true): If you want chromy to attach to Chrome that is already launched, set to true.
+ - launchBrowser(default: true): If you want chromy to attach to the Chrome instance that is already launched, set to false.
  - visible(default: false): If set to true, chrome is launched in visible mode.
 This option is not used if launchBrowser is false.
  - chromePath(default: null): This option is used to find out an executable of Chrome.
 If set to null, executable is selected automatically.
 This option is not used if launchBrowser is false.
  - enableExtensions(default: false): Enable extension loading.
 (Generally, this options is used with userDataDir option)